The joys of being a Creighton mom

 Lives in: Beverly Hills, Michigan

-Though Creighton is a good distance away, Maureen and her husband, Donald Huldin, have been able to visit campus at least once nearly every semester.
+Though Creighton is a good distance away, Maureen and her husband, Donald Huldin, had been able to visit campus at least once nearly every semester of Grayson's time on campus.

-It’s been a pleasure, Maureen says, to see Grayson so involved, in everything from poster presentations to rugby matches.
-He’s also been able pursue his passion across his dual majors of chemistry and theology, studying abroad in Uganda and working on a project translating the Bible into Greek.
+It was a pleasure, Maureen says, to see Grayson so involved, in everything from poster presentations to rugby matches.
+He was able to pursue his passion across his dual majors of chemistry and theology, studying abroad in Uganda and working on a project translating the Bible into Greek.

-“He’s developed a nice, independent life while growing and exploring his options,” Maureen says.
-“But what’s most important to me is that he’s happy, and Grayson has been very happy at Creighton.”
+“He developed a nice, independent life while growing and exploring his options,” Maureen says.
+“But what’s most important to me is that he’s happy, and Grayson was very happy at Creighton.”

 * * *